 Whale watching / Sailing (Tours)

-We’ve combined these two sections because, at certain times of year, you can’t go on a sailing or boat tour without it being a whale watching tour.
+We have grouped the sailing cruises and whale watching sections together because, at certain times of year, you can’t go on a sailing or boat tour without it being a whale watching tour.

 Every year from November through April, more than 10,000 humpback whales make their way from Alaska to Hawaiʻi to give birth in its warm waters.
 The whales can be found throughout the state of Hawaiʻi, but they are most concentrated in the ʻAuʻau Channel off Maui’s west coast.
 The whales like the deep, protected waters here that allow them to raise their young in peace.